FROM THE ADOLESCENT DBT EXPERTS

 • Suicidal behaviors, ideation, or self-harm

-• Self-loathing, problems with negative ruminations
+• Self-loathing or problems with negative rumination

 • Pervasive emotion dysregulation (big emotions, low skills)